Hazard Perception Test Explained: Tips, Scoring & Practice Clips

 Start practising today and take one step closer to getting your full UK driving licence.

-The hazard perception test is one of the trickiest parts of the UK driving theory test — and one that catches many learners out.
+The hazard perception test is one of the most challenging parts of the UK driving theory test.
+It’s the section where many learners lose marks, often by just a few seconds of reaction time.
 It’s not about guessing or clicking randomly; it’s about learning how to spot developing hazards in real time, just like you would when driving on real roads.

 At Drivewiser.uk, we help learner drivers build confidence and pass their DVSA theory and hazard perception tests first time.
-Here’s everything you need to know, along with quick, proven tips to help you pass.
+This guide will help you recognise developing hazards, time your responses accurately, and avoid common pitfalls that lead to lower scores.

 The hazard perception test is the second part of your DVSA theory test, after the multiple-choice questions.
 It’s designed to assess how quickly you can spot developing dangers while driving.